The combination of poppy seeds and saffron make a wonderful combination in a cake, but they are fabulous in a bread such as this.

 Recipe: poppy seed & saffron sourdough – makes one medium loaf

-- 1/2 teaspoon saffron strands, crushed and soaked in a little warm water
+- 1/2 teaspoon saffron strands, crushed and soaked in about 10ml warm water

 OMG!!!! two flavors I adore and in sourdough shape! awesome bread!